 Every company has the gems of their lineups, and they are worth every penny if you can afford them.
 But also I encourage you to look deep into their catalogs for those diamonds in the rough, those instruments that bring a lot of value for the price.
 Find a guitar you love and grab it, and if it doesn’t cost a fortune that’s all the better.

 Remember this is all based on my own experience and opinion, so be sure to do your own research and decide for yourself.

 Here is my list of the top 10 rock guitar brands:

-At the top of my list is Gibson, the company responsible for one of the best electric guitars of all time: The Les Paul.
+At the top of my list is Gibson, the company responsible for one of the best guitar brands of all time: The Les Paul.
 This is an instrument born in the early 1950s, but Gibson had been making amazing acoustic and hollow-body electric guitars long before that.

 Today, the Les Paul comes in many forms, from extremely expensive Custom models to more affordable Studio versions and everywhere in between.
 The flagship of the lineup is the Standard, the classic instrument synonymous with guitar greats like Slash, Jimmy Page, and Billy Gibbons.

 In addition to the Les Paul, Gibson builds several other legendary designs that have made a huge imprint on rock music over the decades.